MaiMee1/musicality/README.md

 This is a school projcet that I'm already done with.
 I'm not a game designer and so I don't really feel like trying to make a game enjoyable, but if it already is and you really enjoy playing it, or have some ideas about ways to improve it so that it can be enjoyable enough for you/other people to play it regularly enough, contact me.
-(I'll think about how later.)

 Q. Is this project dead?\
 A. No, not yet (as of 2019).
 I'll call it a temporary hiatus.